Ear Scuba Diving Tips: Clear Those Ears for a Safe Dive

 I know many divers take cold medicine and dive anyway.
 Just be aware of the risks if you take this route.

 I haven't gone into the more technical/medical aspects of ear pressure.
 You can find plenty of information online.
-One good resource which goes into depth is by the University of Washington and can be found here.
+One good article which goes into depth can be found here.

 There are several other techniques besides the valsalva to equalize ear pressure, a discussion of which can be found in the article and video cited above.
 Practice them to see which one works best for you.